emestee/SublimeREPL/doc/index.rst

    Write some bytes to REPL's outgoing stream.
 User input in the REPL view's command line will be delivered here.

+.. py:method:: is_alive()

+   Return whether this REPL is alive or dead

+.. py:method:: name()

+   Return the "file" name of this REPL, to be displayed in the tab

+.. py:method:: name()

+   Kill this REPL.
+You should perform cleanup here.

 REPL initialization sequence
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^